mSvcBench/muBench/Docs/Manual.md

 ### Step 2 -  Service mesh generation <!-- omit in toc -->

-Generate the [service mesh](#service-mesh-generator) and obtain two files `servicemesh.json` and `servicemesh.png` in the `SimulationWorkspace` dir.
+Generate the [service mesh](#service-mesh-generator) to obtain two files `servicemesh.json` and `servicemesh.png` in the `SimulationWorkspace` directory.
 The .png is a picture of the generated mesh.

 ```zsh
 python3 ServiceMeshGenerator/RunServiceMeshGen.py -c Configs/ServiceMeshParameters.json